BITSS/ACRE/docs/02-scope.md

 ### Declare scope of the exercise

 Declare if assessment will be about all or main output, and if it aims to start from raw data, or analytic data.
 See definitions of these concepts below.

+ADD description that scoping involves chosing paper, output and level of depth to improve.
+Given output assessment is all the way to raw data.
+But improvement and robustness should be limited to the amount of time is provided for the excercise.

 #### Reproduction margins